Behind the Mike (film): Plot

 George Hayes is a radio announcer in New York with a propensity for his smart-aleck behavior and quick temper.
 During a rehearsal for the "Crunchy Munchy Hour", he gets into a heated argument with the owner of Crunchy Munchies, Cyrus Wittles.
 The argument ends with Hayes belting Wittles, which also ends Hayes' employment at the radio station.
 He is lured to the rural community of Valley Falls, where he is promised the job of manager for a local radio station, WBAM.
 Upon his arrival, he sees a well run station on the main street of the town, and walks in, believing it to be where he will be managing.
 There he meets Jane Arledge, who is the program manager for WVOX, the actual station he has walked into.
 Realizing his mistake, Arledge agrees to take him to WBAM, which is actually not much of a station, housed in a barn, with a single employee, Tommy Astor.

 Hayes wants to make the station a success, in order to impress Jane.
 He calls his friend, Tiny Martin, in New York City to come and help him.
 While they are working to get the station together, Hayes overhears the mayor of the town conspiring with the owner of WVOX, Harry Fox, to rig the upcoming election.
 He broadcasts the details, which causes a scandal.
-Jane initially doesn't believe the accusations about her boss, and her tiff with Hayes, along with some coaxing by Tiny, convince Hayes to return plan to return to New York City.
+Jane initially doesn't believe the accusations about her boss, and her tiff with Hayes, along with some coaxing by Tiny, convince Hayes to plan to return to New York City.
 As Hayes is leaving for the train station, Jane uncovers evidence about her boss's plan to embezzle money from the town after the election, in collusion with the Mayor.
 Not being able to use WVOX's equipment, she rushes over to WBAM to broadcast her findings.
 Hayes hears the broadcast at the rail station and fears for Jane's safety, so he returns to town.

 The townspeople are incensed at the mayor and Fox, and run them out of town.
 Jane declares her love for Hayes, and the two depart for New York City, leaving Astor to run the town's only remaining radio station.